 You know how it goes: There is always more zucchini in the garden than we can eat.
 This year I wanted to find another way to preserve them.
 Usually, I store some in the cold room, zucchini does store well for a few months, and I also dehydrate and freeze them.
 But zucchini can do so much more, and there is plenty to work with.
 See also a dozen ways to preserve zucchini.

 Lots of other vegetables are ripening fast along with summer squash and need to be preserved.
 This recipe works with any summer squash.
 Also, any pepper variety can be used.
-Since it meant to be a bit more spicy use Annabel type papers instead of sweet peppers.
+Since it is meant to be a bit more spicy use for example Annabel-type papers instead of sweet peppers.

 The Zucchini I used the first time for this recipe is the Dark Star Squash Zucchini.
 It is a great variety for a cool climate because it is more frost tolerant than other zucchini.
 The fruit also has a long shelf life and a great, creamy taste.
 It also is a beautiful plant with magnificent flowers and dark green-skinned fruits.
 Plant it in your flower garden and enjoy it!

-I cut the zucchini into about 1/5 x 3 inch long slices.
+I cut the zucchini into about 1/5 x 3-inch long slices.
 It is better to scoop the seeds out because they do get soft.
 Peeling the garden-fresh zucchini is optional.
-Also, after canning it several times, I noticed that we like it pieces shorter, just bite-size.
+Also, after canning it several times, I noticed that we like the pieces shorter, just bite-size.

-The tomatoes and peppers are simply blended in the Vitamix on low, it does the job better than a food processor.
-I use whatever is ripe in my garden, so it this point most of the tomatoes were yellow (Native Sun).
+The tomatoes and peppers (only the hot, or all as you prefer) are simply blended in the Vitamix on low, it does the job better than a food processor.

-However, the peppers can also be sliced instead of chopped, it makes a different look.
+However, the peppers can also be sliced instead of chopped, which makes a different look.
 Especially if you like variety, play around with the vegetables.
-Different clours vegetables and cutting vegetables can make a whole new look.
+Different colors of vegetables and cutting vegetables can make a whole new look.
+That’s the beauty of using a scale when caning.
+You can change the texture, not the amount used in the recipe.

 Canned Zucchini Tongue Recipe